rcalix1/ProbabilityDensityFunctionsFromNeuralNets/experiments/2023/april2023/README.md

-And this is the plot at the end of pdf shaping. as can be seen, it learned.
+And this is the plot at the end of pdf shaping.
+As can be seen, it learned.

 ![just at the start of pdf training](at_end_pdf_training.png "at_start_pdf")